Best hummus recipe: 6 tips for the creamiest homemade hummus

 - Add extra lemon juice and salt to taste.

-- Scoop the hummus in a serving bowl and drizzle with the rest of the olive oil.
+- Scoop the hummus in a bowl and drizzle with the remaining olive oil.
+Enjoy my best hummus recipe!

 How about you?